metio/terraform-provider-k8s/docs/data-sources/ec2_services_k8s_aws_elastic_ip_address_v1alpha1_manifest.md

 Optional:

-- `address` (String) [EC2-VPC] The Elastic IP address to recover or an IPv4 address from an address pool.
+- `address` (String) [EC2-VPC] The Elastic IP address to recover or an IPv4 address from an addresspool.
 - `customer_owned_i_pv4_pool` (String) The ID of a customer-owned address pool.
-Use this parameter to let Amazon EC2 select an address from the address pool.
-Alternatively, specify a specific address from the address pool.
+Use this parameter to let AmazonEC2 select an address from the address pool.
+Alternatively, specify a specificaddress from the address pool.
-- `network_border_group` (String) A unique set of Availability Zones, Local Zones, or Wavelength Zones from which Amazon Web Services advertises IP addresses.
-Use this parameter to limit the IP address to this location.
-IP addresses cannot move between network border groups.
-Use DescribeAvailabilityZones (https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeAvailabilityZones.html) to view the network border groups.
-You cannot use a network border group with EC2 Classic.
-If you attempt this operation on EC2 Classic, you receive an InvalidParameterCombination error.
+- `network_border_group` (String) A unique set of Availability Zones, Local Zones, or Wavelength Zones fromwhich Amazon Web Services advertises IP addresses.
+Use this parameter tolimit the IP address to this location.
+IP addresses cannot move between networkborder groups.Use DescribeAvailabilityZones (https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeAvailabilityZones.html)to view the network border groups.You cannot use a network border group with EC2 Classic.
+If you attempt thisoperation on EC2 Classic, you receive an InvalidParameterCombination error.
 - `public_i_pv4_pool` (String) The ID of an address pool that you own.
-Use this parameter to let Amazon EC2 select an address from the address pool.
-To specify a specific address from the address pool, use the Address parameter instead.
+Use this parameter to let AmazonEC2 select an address from the address pool.
+To specify a specific addressfrom the address pool, use the Address parameter instead.
 - `tags` (Attributes List) The tags.
-The value parameter is required, but if you don't want the tag to have a value, specify the parameter with no value, and we set the value to an empty string. (see [below for nested schema](#nestedatt--spec--tags))
+The value parameter is required, but if you don't want the tagto have a value, specify the parameter with no value, and we set the valueto an empty string. (see [below for nested schema](#nestedatt--spec--tags))

 <a id="nestedatt--spec--tags"></a>
 ### Nested Schema for `spec.tags`